How to become a dance teacher

 - 4 or 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths

 - 3 A levels or equivalent

-You'll improve your chances of employment with a professional qualification from a recognised dance awarding organisation.
+You'll improve your chances of employment by doing a professional qualification with a recognised dance awarding organisation, such as:

 - bbodance (previously British Ballet Organisation)

 - International Dance Teachers' Association (IDTA)